cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 ![lernOS Sprint](images/lernOS-Sprint-v0.1.png)

 In the **lernOS Weeks 1-12** there is 15-60 minute event called the lernOS Weekly.
 A suggested timeslot for a 60 minute Weekly is Friday from 11-12 am so you can have lunch with the circle members after the weekly.
 The weekly is a short ceremony to track results, practice exercises, and motivate yourself for the next week.
 Every weekly has a similar agenda that can be modified if necessary.
 If you only want to track results in the weekly a 15 minute stand-up meeting or online meeting is enough.
 If you use the "Optional lernOS Katas" in week 1-12 you run through a similar process like [Working Out Loud](https://workingoutloud.com).
 When you want to do the exercises (Katas) in the Circle you should at least plan for a 60 minute weekly.
 You find the descriptions for every Kata in the chapter "lernOS Kata Cataloque".

-**PRO TIP:** in a lot of Circles the timebox for running an exercise in the Circle is too short.
-You can use the [flipped classroom approach](https://en.wikipedia.org/wiki/Flipped_classroom): every Circle member prepares the exercises as "homework" upfront so you will have more time to discuss results in the Circle.

 ## Week 0 - Your True North
 When you are new to lernOS you will get to know each other in the Circle in week 0.
 You will plan the administrative stuff (when to meet, which tools to use, who is the facilitator) and you will also think about your ambitions in the long run (your true north).
 If you had a Circle before this week you should run an additional sprint retrospective (1-3 hours) with your Circle Members.